-Better Business Bureaus are warning consumers to be extremely wary of telemarketing calls and mailers which claim their auto warranty had or is about to expire.
-The BBB advises that the deceptive solicitations could persuade car owners to purchase an extended auto service contract of questionable value.
+Better Business Bureau is warning consumers to be extremely wary of telemarketing calls and mailers which claim their auto warranty had or is about to expire.
+BBB advises that the deceptive solicitations could persuade car owners to purchase an extended auto service contract of questionable value.

-“As an outgrowth of our country’s economic troubles, and to some extent problems in the auto industry, the BBB is hearing from consumers nationwide who are being bombarded by telemarketers and mailers trying to scare them into thinking their auto warranty is about to expire and if they don’t sign-up now the offer expires,” said Ken Vander Meeden, BBB-WMI President.
+“As an outgrowth of our country’s economic troubles, and to some extent problems in the auto industry, BBB is hearing from consumers nationwide who are being bombarded by telemarketers and mailers trying to scare them into thinking their auto warranty is about to expire and if they don’t sign-up now the offer expires,” said Steve Cox, BBB spokesperson.
 “Not only are these telemarketers lying about the consumer’s coverage, they are potentially ignoring federal laws such as the Do-Not-Call registry.”

 The value of the various extended service contracts being sold also has been called into question, as many consumers complained that the contract had numerous conditions that might be difficult to meet.
 For instance, pre-existing conditions often are not covered, proof of maintenance records may be required and restrictions on authorized repair facilities and repair charges must receive prior approval making many of these contracts virtually worthless.
 Others report difficulty in obtaining refunds.